Services & Programs

 Preparation of youth for post-secondary educational or employment opportunities through year-round and summer programs.

 The Veterans Service Commission is a county agency dedicated to helping veterans, active duty members of the Armed Forces of the United States, and their dependents.
-Representatives are available at the East and West Community Opportunity Centers.
+Representatives are available at Northland Village and the East Opportunity Center.
 To view a list of services provided by this agency, go to www.franklincountyohio.gov/vets.

 Board of Commissioners Agencies